-The Department of Computational and Applied Mathematics at Rice University offers a PhD program that concentrates on research, as well as an advanced professional degree program designed for students interested in a technical career path in industry or business:
+The Department of Computational Applied Mathematics and Operations Research at Rice University offers a PhD program that concentrates on research, as well as an advanced professional degree program designed for students interested in a technical career path in industry or business:

 - PhD in the field of Computational and Applied Mathematics

 - Master of Computational and Applied Mathematics (MCAAM)

 Once you have reviewed and met all the admissions requirements, you are ready to Begin Your Application to Rice University.

 Before beginning the application process, prospective graduate students should:

 Requirements: Review Rice University’s admission requirements, found in the university catalog known as the General Announcements.